siberianfox/tinygwiki/TinyG-Licensing.md

 * Make it easy to use tinyg components in free and commercial projects/products- i.e. encourage use of tinyg components as a library
 * Notwithstanding the above, make the application when used as a whole retain GPLv2 copyleft and other provisions

-tinyg licensing is based on GPLv2 with the [BeRTOS extension](http://www.bertos.org/discover/license) to enable using component files without invoking GPL copyleft.
+TinyG licensing is based on GPLv2 with the [BeRTOS extension](http://www.bertos.org/discover/license) to enable using component files without invoking GPL copyleft.
 To this end, all files in the project are licensed under GPLv2.
 Those files that are considered "components" carry the BeRTOS exception, that allows their use without opening source code that they come in contact with.

-tinyg also includes [Motate](https://github.com/giseburt/Motate) hardware abstraction components that are licensed under the same scheme.
+TinyG also includes [Motate](https://github.com/giseburt/Motate) hardware abstraction components that are licensed under the same scheme.

 Most of what follows is shamelessly cribbed from the BeRTOS site.